-Since then, the company has repainted the exterior of the building, installed new signage, branded all their vehicles and trailers, new website, sales folder and sell sheets created along with a company brochure designed, and corporate clothing made.
+Since then, the company has repainted the exterior of the building, installed new signage, branded all their vehicles and trailers, created a new website, sales folder and sell sheets as well as designed a new company brochure and corporate clothing.

 Twelve reasons you may need to rebrand.